-If no date is provided in the contract end date, this indicates the contract is a "rolling contract" and the status will be set to active.
-A contract is consider to be "due" if the end date is within a specified amount of days of the end date.
+A contract is considered to be 'Due' if the end date is within a specified amount of days of the end date.
 By default this is set to 30 days.
-This can be changed by an Administrator by changing the value "The number of days before a Contract's end date status is set to Due".
+This can be changed by an Administrator by changing the option of "The number of days before a Contract's end date status is set to Due".
 See the Account Configuration article for an explanation of how to change this value.

 Fig 2 -Manually changing status of a contract